Kunalchaudhari-36/net-monitor/README.md

 Legals
 ======

-This code comes with no warranty, or NO WARRANTY if you need to be shouted at.
+These code comes with no warranty, or NO WARRANTY if you need to be shouted at.

 It is placed in the public domain by its author, Ian Harvey.